CSISdefense/Fixed-price/contract_size_exploration.md

 Contracts are classified using a mix of numerical and categorical variables.
 While the changes in numerical variables are easy to grasp and summarize, a contract may have one line item that is competed and another that is not.
 As is detailed in the [exploration on R&D](RnD_1to5_exploration.md), we are only considering information available prior to contract start.
 The percentage of contract obligations that were competed is a valuable benchmark, but is highly influenced by factors that occurred after contract start.

 ##Contract Ceiling
 For the purpose of this report, a contract refers to either an award with a unique procurement identifier or an IDV with a unique pairing of a delivery order procurement identifier and a referenced IDV procurement identifier.
 Groupings are in nominal dollars because many regulatory thresholds are not adjusted for inflation; as a result, smaller contracts will be slightly overrepresented in recent years.
-Initial contract size is not calculated in the same methods as Size of Contracts for other CSIS reports.
-Instead, size of contract is determined using the base and all options value amount of the original unmodified transaction for the contract.
+Initial contract size is not calculated using the same methods as Size of Contracts for other CSIS reports.
+Instead, size of contract is determined using the **Base and All Options value** amount of the original unmodified transaction for the contract.